B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - There is a conflict between mafias or between mafia and police, and you are not afraid to pass through that area.

 <span style="color: red">Sanctions:</span>
-- First offense: 75-150 Checkpoints
+- First offense: 200-300 Checkpoints
-- Second offense: 300 Checkpoints
+- Second offense: Warn
-- Three or more offenses: Warn
+- Three or more offenses: 3-7 day ban depending on the severity

 <span style="color: green">Notes:</span>
 - The player's items that do NO FEAR may be confiscated if the roleplay is canceled following a ticket.